Localization and nilpotent spaces in A^1-homotopy theory

 The $S$-local equivalences are the weak equivalences for a new model structure $\sPre(\mathbf{C})[S^{-1}]$ called the $S$-local model structure: the cofibrations in $\sPre(\mathbf{C})[S^{-1}]$ are still monomorphisms, and the fibrant objects are the fibrant objects in $\sPre(\mathbf{C})$ that are $S$-local.
 This new model structure is again left proper, simplicial and combinatorial (\cite[Proposition A.3.7.3]{Lurie}).
 The identity functors form a Quillen adjunction

 and the associated Quillen derived functor $\mathrm{Ho}(\sPre(\mathbf{C})[S^{-1}]) \to \mathrm{Ho}(\sPre(\mathbf{C}))$ is fully faithful with essential image the subcategory of $S$-local objects.

 If $(\mathbf{C},\tau)$ is a small Grothendieck site, then one introduces the notion of {\em $\tau$-local weak equivalence} \cite[p.
 64]{Jardine}.
 The Bousfield localization of $\sPre(\mathbf{C})$ with respect to the class of $\tau$-local weak equivalences yields the (injective) $\tau$-local model structure on $\sPre(\mathbf{C})$, which is again a combinatorial, proper, simplicial model category.
-We will write $\mathrm{R}_{\tau}$ for a fibrant replacement functor in this category; the functor $\mathrm{R}_{\tau}$ commutes with formation of finite products.
-We write $\operatorname{Ho}_{\tau}(\mathbf{C})$ for the associated homotopy category.
+We will write $\mathrm{R}_{\tau}$ for a fibrant replacement functor in this category.
+If $(\mathbf{C},\tau)$ has enough points, then the functor $\mathrm{R}_{\tau}$ may be assumed to commute with formation of finite products.
+Indeed, this follows from \cite[\S 2 Theorem 1.66]{MV}, which shows that one may use a ``Godement resolution" functor for $R_{\tau}$.
+Note that Morel--Voevodsky state this assertion under an auxiliary ``finite type" hypothesis \cite[\S 2 Definition 1.31]{MV}, which ensures that Postnikov towers converge.
+However, in modern terminology this hypothesis is equivalent to a hypercompleteness hypothesis on the $\infty$-category attached to the injective model structure on $\sPre(\mathbf{C})$ \cite[p.
+666-669]{Lurie}.
+With that in mind, the hypothesis that $(\mathbf{C},\tau)$ has enough points is sufficient to guarantee hypercompleteness \cite[Remark 6.5.4.7]{Lurie}.
+In any case, we write $\operatorname{Ho}_{\tau}(\mathbf{C})$ for the associated homotopy category.

 If $\mathscr{X} \in \sPre(\mathbf{C})$ is a simplicial presheaf, then a base-point for $\mathscr{X}$ is a morphism $x$ from the final object $\ast$ to $\mathscr{X}$.
 The category of pointed simplicial presheaves $\sPre(\mathbf{C})_{\ast}$ can be equipped with a $\tau$-local model structure as well: a map of pointed simplicial presheaves is a cofibration, weak equivalence or fibration in the $\tau$-local model structure if it is so after forgetting the base-point.
 We use the same notation as above for the fibrant replacement functor in this context.
 We write $\operatorname{Ho}_{\tau,\ast}(\mathbf{C})$ for the associated homotopy category.